-I. INTRODUCTION
+I. Introduction

-THE area, speed, and energy consumption of a digital circuit will differ when it is implemented on different substrates such as custom CMOS, standard cell application-specific integrated circuits (ASICs), and field-programmable gate arrays (FPGAs).
+The area, speed, and energy consumption of a digital circuit will differ when it is implemented on different substrates such as custom CMOS, standard cell ASICs, and FPGAs.
 Those differences will also change based on the nature of the digital circuit itself.
 Having different cost ratios for different circuit types implies that systems built using a range of different circuit types must be tuned for each substrate.
-In this paper, we compare the custom CMOS and FPGA substrates with a focus on implementing instruction-set processors-we examine both full processors and subcircuits commonly used by processors, and explore the microarchitecture tradeoff space of soft processors in light of these differences.
+In this paper, we compare the custom CMOS and FPGA substrates with a focus on implementing instruction-set processors - we examine both full processors and sub-circuits commonly used by processors, and explore the microarchitecture trade-off space of soft processors in light of these differences.1